Faculty Profiles

 Juan Luis Vives on the Greatest Goods of Liberal Arts Instruction—Piety, Paper and Ink

-The Decline of Liberal Arts Colleges in America: A Loss of Interdisciplinary Diversity in Higher Education
+The Decline of Liberal Arts Colleges: A Loss of Interdisciplinary Diversity in Higher Education

 Quintilian’s Agonistic Account: Negotiating Personal and Political Parameters in His Rhetoric